Allisonius/allisonius.github.io/_pages/about.md

 I am an Assistant Professor of [Computer Science](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse) at [The University of Texas at Arlington](https://www.uta.edu/) (UTA), a member of the [Software Engineering Research Center (SERC)](https://se-research-center.uta.edu/) at UTA, the faculty advisor for UTA's [SWE](https://swe.org/) club and a member of the College of Engineering Arlington Women in Engineering organization (COE AWE).
 Here is my current [CV](/files/ASullivan_CV.pdf).

 I am lead professor of [SCOPE lab](https://scopelabuta.github.io/) which focuses on improving techniques to **s**how the **c**orrectness **o**f all **p**rogram **e**xecutions.
 You can explore our [projects](https://scopelabuta.github.io/projects/) and see the types of things SCOPE lab gets up too.
-* SCOPE Lab is open to new students for the Fall 2025 semester, but will not be accepting new students in Spring 2025 as I will be on maternity leave.
-* SCOPE lab is looking for students interested in either software engineering or programming language research.
-* SCOPE lab is not currently looking for new students interested in AI/ML.

 I was a speaker at [NSF's CISE Career Workshop 2024](https://www.cnsr.ictas.vt.edu/NSF-CISE-CAREER-Workshop-24/index.html) along with 3 other past CAREER NSF recipients - all our talks and slides are posted online.
 Best of luck to all future PIs applying for the CAREER NSF.
 I hope our experiences are helpful.